 Waiting too long to sell

-If you are showing a large profit, go ahead, take the money!
-If you choose to wait, you may see the profit disappear.
+Believe it or not, many people have trouble closing out a profitable trade.
+It is a greed problem.
+When showing a large profit, traders should typically go ahead and take the money!
+Choosing to wait may result in the profit disappearing.
 This is a common trading mistake for many investors.
 Don't end up saying, “I should have sold when I was up."

 Holding on to a failing trade

 There is only one thing to do with a failing trade – get out!
 You can't win 'em all.
 As a reminder, a big and costly loser usually starts off as a small one.
 Without a proper protective stop loss order, a trader’s account is at risk.

 Short-selling a stock without proper caution

 If someone tells you to short a stock, don't act on it on just on their say so!
 Instead, observe the stock and see what you can learn.
 There is no such thing as a Hot Tip.